top of page

 Stationary photo

-You see, usually all "business" problems are really just people problems in disguise, and it take a great consultant a while to uncover the real issues bringing your location down.
-Whatever these locations say is the problem usually isn't the real issue.
-Instead, it tends to be about five layers deeper.
-Sometimes, consultants can affect change with open communication to turn a business around.
-If the business owner has waited way too long and contacted a consultant as a last ditch-"Hail Mary," then the discussion shifts to how to close the business down in a way that works best for all involved.
+For example, consultants can affect change with open communication to turn a business around.
+If the restaurant owner shifts the discussion to how to close the restaurant too long and contacts a consultant as a “Hail Mary,” then the discussion shifts to how to close the restaurant in a way that works best for all involved.

 Surfing in Sunset